 This allows aspiring and beginner entrepreneurs to identify the strengths areas of their initiative and understand which aspects of their project or business still need developing.

-The sessions include a brainstorming to refine the idea, by addressing potential challenges identified during the assessment.
+The sessions include a brainstorming to refine the idea, by addressing potential challenges identified through the assessment conversations.

 This is suitable for women who are planning or starting a project, an initiative or a business, or to ones who have already launched something but are struggling to gain traction.
 (Non-profit and for-profit initiatives are eligible.)

-These assessment conversation sessions create a solid basis for developing the first Business Plan (module 2).
+These assessment conversation sessions create a solid basis for developing a business plan or project budget (Module 2).